Share this page:

 Performance

-Obba for OpenOffice handles 10000 spreadsheet function calls (e.g., object instantiation (obMake), method invocation (obCall), or result conversion (obGet)) in 4 seconds on a 2.5 GHz Core 2 Duo.
-Performance is slower if the Control Panel is visible (GUI updates on 10000 objects will add another 2 seconds) or if logging is enabled (adding another 2 seconds)
+Obba for OpenOffice handles 10000 spreadsheet function calls (e.g., object instantiation (obMake), method invocation (obCall), or result conversion (obGet)) in 4 seconds on a 2.5 GHz Intel i5.
+On a multi-core architecture control panel (with GUI updates) and logging do not affect the performance since they run in their own thread.

-Obba for Excel is a bit slower overall, and Control Panel updates are significantly slower in Obba for Excel.
+Obba for Excel is a bit slower overall.

 The following table gives an overview.